bazelbuild/bazel/site/en/rules/deploying.md

 of `//<LANG>/runfiles:runfiles`).
 User targets that need to access their data dependencies will typically add this target to their `deps` attribute.

+### Module extensions *

+If you provide [module extensions](/docs/bzlmod#module-extensions) to allow users of your rules to declare domain-specific external dependencies, these extensions should all be exported from a a file named `<LANG>/extensions.bzl`.

 ### Repository rules

 #### Dependencies